 PFF Website: http://grad.uc.edu/student-life/grow/pff.html

-To apply, candidates will be asked to create an Applicant Profile on UC’s website and apply to the position posting.
-Required documents include a CV/Resume, cover letter and contact information for three (3) professional references.
+To apply, candidates should create an Applicant Profile on UC’s website and apply to the position posting.
+Required documents include: CV/Resume, cover letter, and contact information for three (3) professional references.
 Application review will begin immediately.
 The position will remain open and applications will be reviewed until the position is filled, with a tentative start date of Summer 2018.

 - Annual Stipend: $50,000